-The Vice Presidents Association were huge in changing around the fortunes of Hull FC.
-They paid an outright fee to sign Steve Norton, one of our greatest ever players, to the club, and from that our fortunes just bettered and bettered.
-We had a coach in Arthur Bunting who everyone believed in, and his signings, such as Vince Farrar, laid a platform for the future, a future adorned with silverware.
+They were huge in changing around the fortunes of Hull FC.
+Despite a late surge for survival, defeat at Bramley at the end of the 1977/78 season had relegated the newly promoted Airlie Birds back down to the second division, and the Vice Presidents didn’t mess about to get Hull back up – this time for good.
+They paid an outright fee to sign Steve Norton, one of the clubs greatest ever players, and whilst Knocker and co couldn’t prevent the drop that year, our fortunes were to better and better.
+Rejuvenated, Hull now had a coach in Arthur Bunting who everyone believed in, and his signings, such as Vince Farrar, Charlie Stone, Sammy Lloyd, Paul Prendiville et al, laid a platform for the future, a future adorned with silverware.

 “All the boys were aware of how massive that was and the fact you don’t get a second chance – a defeat or draw and that would have been it.
 It showed in our performance because we were tense and nervy and struggled to produce the form we had shown in winning the other 25 games.
 But the key was we had to class and quality to dig our way out of trouble and come up with the goods when it mattered.

 “That’s the sign of a good team and we were just that as we proved over the next few years.”

 The final game of the season was on a Friday night against New Hunslet and it was Hull’s chance to get their name printed in the Guinness Book of World Records.